 As health care providers switch from traditional film to PACS, the number of Canadian and International PACS installations is increasing, fuelling a growing demand for qualified Imaging Informatics health care professionals.
 This transition means that every imaging facility will need an Imaging Informatics Administrator, and depending on the size and complexity of the hospital, a team of Imaging Informatics professionals.
 Responsibility for the front end (clinical) and the back end (technical) is often shared between positions held in Diagnostic Imaging and the Information Technology/Management departments.

-Michener’s Imaging Informatics Graduate Certificate program takes approximately 46 weeks of e-learning and incorporates four online theoretical courses and a four week full-time practicum.
+Michener’s Imaging Informatics Graduate Certificate program incorporates four online theoretical courses and a four week full-time practicum.
 You can study on your own time, in the comfort of your home or office, and complete the program in only twelve months.

 The didactic courses run sequentially followed by practicum – maximum 2 years to complete the program.